websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-low-code-applications/objects/creating-and-managing-objects/managing-objects.md

 ## Activating and Deactivating Objects

 By default, custom Objects are *Activated* when they're first [published](./creating-objects.md#publishing-object-drafts).
 This makes the application available for use as soon as it's created.
 While active, the Object and its entries can be accessed via the Liferay UI and Headless API calls.
-However, you can deactivate custom Objects at any time if desired.
+You can, however, deactivate custom Objects at any time.

 Deactivating an Object removes it from its Panel Category, integrated frameworks, and related Objects.
 While inactive, an Object can only be [edited and extended](#editing-and-extending-objects) in the Objects portlet.
-If an Object's entries are displayed in a Site or related Object at the time it's deactivated, those entries appear blank.
-Also, its fields are no longer displayed in any related Object layouts.
+If an Object's entries are displayed in a Site or related Object at the time it's deactivated, those entries are blank, and their fields no longer appear in any related Object layouts.

-When desired, you can reactivate any inactive Object to make it and its data available for use.
+You can reactivate any inactive Object to make it and its data available for use.

 ```{important}
 Deactivating an Object does not affect its data; it only prevents users from accessing it until the Object is reactivated.
 ```

-Follow these steps to deactivate or activate a custom Object via the Objects portlet.
+Follow these steps to deactivate or activate a custom Object.

 1. From the *Objects* portlet, click on the desired *Object*.